Unveiling a Pump-Induced Magnon Mode via its Strong Interaction with Walker Modes

-After we turn on the pump of frequency $\omega_d/2\pi=3.4$~GHz and power $P_d=5$~dBm, the former single resonance dramatically splits into two dips with equal intensities, shown as red squares in Fig.~\ref{fig1}(b).
-The pump-induced splitting (PIS) gap is 10 MHz, much larger than the linewidth of the Walker mode $(\kappa+\alpha)/2\pi=1.4$~MHz.
-At each resonant dip, there exists a phase jump of microwaves as shown in Fig.~\ref{fig1}(c).
+After we turn on the pump with frequency $\omega_d/2\pi=3.4$~GHz and power $P_d=5$~dBm, the former single resonance dramatically splits into two dips with equal intensities, shown by the red squares in Fig.~\ref{fig1}(b).
+The pump-induced splitting (PIS) gap is 10 MHz, much larger than the Walker mode linewidth $(\kappa+\alpha)/2\pi=1.4$~MHz.
+At each resonant dip, there exists a phase jump of the microwaves, as shown in Fig.~\ref{fig1}(c).

-The PIS shows as well non-trivial dependence on the external magnetic field $H_{\rm ext}$.
-Without the pump, a linear dependence of the Walker mode ($\omega_w$) on $H_{\rm ext}$ is shown in Fig.~\ref{fig2}(a), as expected by the Kittel formula \cite{walker1957magnetostatic}.
-We then turn on the pump and perform the measurement in the same experimental settings.
-The former linear dispersion is splitted into two branches with an anti-crossing [Fig.~\ref{fig2}(b)].
-Obviously, this reveals a strong coupling between the Walker mode and a hidden discrete mode, which oscillates at the pump frequency and is insensitive to external magnetic field.
-The two branches follow the dispersion of $\big[\omega_d+\omega_w\pm \sqrt{(\omega_d-\omega_w)^2+4g^2}\big]/2$ with a coupling strength of $g/2\pi=5$~MHz.
-Their linewidths and amplitudes, extracted from Fig.~\ref{fig2}(b), are plotted, respectively, in Fig.~\ref{fig2}(c) and (d).
-With increasing the external magnetic field, the linewidths of two branches exchange between 1.4 to 0.55~MHz, while their squared transmission amplitudes exchange between 0.6 and nearly zero.
-These features in Fig.~\ref{fig2}(b)-(d) are typical signatures of a strong coupling effect between two resonant discrete modes.
-Although the pump induced mode is invisible in the transmission spectra, the amplitude and linewidth evolution of the anti-crossing can help us to reveal its dynamic properties.
+The PIS also exhibits a nontrivial dependence on the external magnetic field $H_{\rm ext}$.
+Without the pump, a linear dependence of the Walker mode ($\omega_w$) on $H_{\rm ext}$ is shown in Fig.~\ref{fig2}(a), following the Kittel formula \cite{walker1957magnetostatic}.
+We then turn on the pump and perform the measurement with the same experimental settings.
+The former linear dispersion is split into two branches with an anticrossing [Fig.~\ref{fig2}(b)].
+This reveals a strong coupling between the Walker mode and a hidden discrete mode, which oscillates at the pump frequency and is insensitive to any $H_{\rm ext}$.
+The two branches follow a dispersion $\big[\omega_d+\omega_w\pm \sqrt{(\omega_d-\omega_w)^2+4g^2}\big]/2$ with a coupling strength $g/2\pi=5$~MHz.
+Their linewidths and amplitudes, extracted from Fig.~\ref{fig2}(b), are plotted in Figs.~\ref{fig2}(c) and (d), respectively.
+With increasing $H_{\rm ext}$, the linewidths of the two branches exchange values between 1.4 and 0.55~MHz, while their squared transmission amplitudes exchange values between 0.6 and nearly zero.
+These features in Figs.~\ref{fig2}(b)-(d) are signatures of a strong coupling effect between two discrete modes.
+Although the pump-induced mode is invisible in the transmission, the amplitude and linewidth evolution of the anticrossing can help us to reveal its dynamic properties.